SAP S/4HANA End-to-End Performance

 The most important indicators for performance are the End-to-End Response Time and throughput.

 In SAP systems, many factors can cause performance bottlenecks.
 Hardware bottlenecks and bad configuration can cause problems, Insufficient hardware, like slow CPUs or not enough main memory, can make an SAP system unusable.
 The resource consumption (CPU, Memory, I/O, Disc) on all involved components has also to be considered for all types of processing.

 Sizing is the process of translating business process requirements into hardware requirements; sizing exercise determines the hardware requirements of the SAP S/4HANA system, SAP HANA database as well as the disk size, the required memory and required network throughput.

-For more Information on Sizing, depending on the “To Be” system release and scenarios, please refer to the following sources
+For more Information on Sizing, depending on the “To Be” system release and scenarios

 - 1872170 – ABAP on HANA sizing report (S/4HANA, Suite on HANA…)

 The correct sizing of the SAP system is very important, otherwise the performance of SAP system will be below its potential.

 The end user performance is mainly correlated to the End-to-End response time; several factors loosely constitute End-to-End response times, it is the sum of backend response time (the time to retrieve data and process the requested response), the time to transport request and response data between client and server, and the time to finally render the result in.